StormAnon/zen-sidebar-expand-on-hover/README.md

 # Zen Auto Expand Sidebar
 ![](./image.png)

 Zen mod to auto expand the sidebar on hover.
+Compatible with compact mode.

 ## How to install